-These combined features led to the emergence of historically large interest-rate premia - and quantity-rationing of funds - in the domestic interbank markets in the US, the UK and the euro area, at all but overnight maturities.
-Funding at three months became particularly difficult to obtain.
-In summary, these patterns in turn meant that funding-liquidity risk was closely related to market liquidity risk.
-Banks were vulnerable to this linkage due to their low holdings of liquid assets, increasing reliance on short-term wholesale funding, dependence on securitisation, backup lines to SIVs, and the rise in overall maturity mismatch on their balance sheets related to "repatriation" of SIVs and conduits.12
+These combined features led on to the emergence of historically large premia - and quantityrationing of funds - in the domestic interbank markets in the US, UK and Euro Area, at all but overnight maturities, alongside the securities markets16.
+Funding at three months in particular became very difficult to obtain.
+These patterns in turn meant that funding-liquidity risk was closely related to market-liquidity risk.
+Banks were vulnerable to this linkage due to their low holdings of liquid assets, growth in reliance on short-term wholesale funding,17 dependence on securitisation and the rise in overall maturity mismatch on their balance sheets related to SIVs and conduits.
+Banks in the wake of this sought to reduce balance sheet lending, and hoard liquidity, at the same time that borrowers were rendered cautious by house price falls, leading also to unprecedented falls in mortgage lending.
+Banks were also concerned about